 Journal Editorial Board and staff contact information can be accessed by clicking here.

 JPHSC promotes open access in the scientific community.
-All articles accepted for publication will be accessed $75 per article fee also known as an Article Processing Charge (APC).
+All articles accepted for publication will be covered for a fee known as an Article Processing Charge (APC).
 The APC supports open access of the article on the JPHSC website.
-Questions regarding open access and the APC can be directed to the Editorial Manager, Hannah Kling, MPH at firstname.lastname@example.org any time before or after acceptance or publication.
+Questions regarding open access and the APC can be directed to the Editorial Manager, Hannah Kling, MPH at [email protected] any time before or after acceptance or publication.

 All submissions should include the 4 basic documents listed below.
 For abstract guidelines, word counts, required manuscript components and table and figure limits specific to submission type, see guidelines below under "Types of Submissions."
 All manuscripts should be submitted in Word document format here.
 Submissions sent to an email address will not be accepted.

-- A title page which includes the title of the manuscript, author names, author affiliations, and the full abstract.
+- 1) A title page which includes the title of the manuscript, JPHSC submission type, author names, author affiliations, and the full abstract.
 Structured abstracts include an objective, methods, results and conclusion section.
 Unstructured abstracts are written in paragraphs and don't have any titles specific for different parts of the abstract.

-- tables and figures embedded at the end of the manuscript, OR uploaded as separate files
+- iv) Tables and figures embedded at the end of the manuscript, OR uploaded as separate file

 All JPHSC articles follow the AMA Manual of Style, 10th Edition.
 Substantive notes and footnotes are not permitted.